 8. They Avoid Meeting in Person

+A genuine person will want to take things offline when the time is right.
 If you’ve been chatting for weeks or months and they always have excuses for why they can’t meet up, something’s wrong.

 Why It’s a Red Flag: